caijunyi08/caijunyi08/README.md

 ### Hi there, welcome! 👋
 I'm coding my personal website now, visit it at [http://junyi08.com](http://junyi08.com).

-⚡ Fun fact: the website are still coding, NOT running!

-Or visit the source code at [github](https://github.com/icaijy/junyi08.com)
+ The source code is at [github](https://github.com/icaijy/junyi08.com)

 I can use python, java, c, frontend, but Python is my best.